NBPL Use Policy

 - Notwithstanding the progressive penalties in paragraphs B(1)-(4) above, the Library Services Manager may suspend a patron for up to one (1) year based upon the nature and severity any single violation.

-All suspensions will be accompanied by written notice and a copy of this Policy, notifying the customer of his or her specific violations of this Policy and the suspension length.
+All suspensions will be accompanied by written notice and a copy of this Policy, notifying the patron of his or her specific violations of this Policy and the suspension length.

 D. Appeal Procedures for Privilege Suspension